burgwyn/platform/research-2090.md

 #### A suggestion for "Analytics data" table

-1. Using for that the separate page "Logging page" for example
+The first one is using for that the separate page "Logging page" for example

 **Pros**
    - In future, this page can contain filter and sort options for this data